Imogen Binnie: TV writing

 Binnie was a script writer for Doubt, a short-lived American TV drama which premiered on CBS in 2017.
 She wrote the August 5, 2017, episode "I'm In If You Are."

 In 2020, she was a script writer for Council of Dads, an American TV drama which premiered on NBC.
 She wrote the May 28, 2020, fifth episode "Tradition!"

 Most recently, Binnie co-wrote and was the executive story editor for teen drama Cruel Summer.

 In May 2022, Binnie appeared on the podcast Gender Reveal, hosted by Tuck Woodstock.

 Personal life

 Binnie is a transgender woman.
+She credits Camp Trans for saving her life: it was the first time she could spend time in person with a trans community.
+She met Julie Blair and Red Durkin there, who connected her later to Topside Press.
+Binnie moved from New York to Oakland in 2007 but felt out of place in the queer community there: while there were many trans people, she did not know many trans women, and the community wasn't always inclusive.

 As of 2022, Binnie lives in Vermont, where she works as a therapist.
 She and her wife have two children.